wallace-js/wallace/README.md

 );
 ```

-And *directives*, which are attributes with special behaviour:
+And *directives*, which are attributes with special behaviour, like `if`:

 ```tsx
 const Counter = ({ count }) => (